chipolux/disrev/readme.md

 - [ ] Interpret custom asset data formats. (bimage7, bwm, etc.)
 - [ ] Modify binary assets and repack. (move wall/table/chair or something)

+You can find a list of all packed file extensions with some basic notes [here.](docs/dst-exts.txt)

+And a csv of Type, SrcExt, DstExt combos [here.](docs/type-src-dst-combos.csv)

 <details>
 <summary><h3>Installation Directory</h3></summary>